spanko/PiRack/Multi-Vlan.md

 -o parent=vlan40   docker_40

 There is a LOT of complexity here, but I ended up with this simple network creation and pushed more complexity to the container

-# Now setup the container to use DHCP from the vlan

 # To use DHCP, you'll need to use dhclient OR for Alpine-based containers the following: